GeorgeAmgad/SIC-XE-Assembler/README.md

 # SIC-XE-Assembler

-1. A parser that is capable of handling source lines that are instructions, storage declaration, comments, and assembler directives.
+1. A free-form parser that is capable of handling source lines that are instructions, storage declaration, comments, and assembler directives.
 2. For instructions, the parser is capable of decoding 2, 3 and 4-byte instructions as follows:

 	a) 2-byte with 1 or 2 symbolic register reference (e.g., TIXR A, ADDR S, A).